andrew-rothstein/markdown-cv/index.md

 `2012-`
 __Mentee of undergraduate research assistants__
--Total of fourteen undergraduates during Master’s and PhD programs in both field, lab, and coding work
+Total of fourteen undergraduates during Master’s and PhD programs in both field, lab, and coding work

 ## Work Experience